oscar-system/GAP_pkg/GAP_pkg_toricvarieties/README.md

 # GAP_pkg_toricvarieties

-This is generated wrapper package for the GAP package ToricVarieties 2022.07.13.
+This is a generated Julia wrapper package for the GAP package ToricVarieties 2022.07.13.

 ## Issues